 A Labrador is not a good choice if you want a guard dog.
 They are too friendly and eager for human interaction, and are more likely to wriggle up to an intruder asking for a pat than to sound the alarm.

-Labrador Retriever vs Golden Retriever as a family dog
+Golden Retriever or Labrador as a family dog

 Labs and Goldens make great family dogs, when you choose a puppy from a good breeder and socialize and train them well.